Historicity of the Hanukkah Miracle

 How reliable is a document that recorded an event hundreds of years after it happened?
 First of all, we do not know all the documents that the writers of the Talmud used to compile their books.
 Wars, natural disasters, and time caused documents to be lost (such as Jason’s five volumes).

 Secondly, consider another example.
-The Torah was given to Moses around 1500 BC, but the earliest manuscripts we have date to approximately 700 BC (800 years later).
-This does not diminish the content of the Torah.
-Third, there are other historical details in the Talmud that are accurate.
+The Torah was given to Moses around 1500 BC, but the earliest manuscripts we have date to hundreds of years later.
+This is true for other books of the Old Testament, such as Kings and Chronicles.
+Both of these books have historically accurate/reliable details in them.

 In other words, there are details in the Talmud that give it a degree of historical accuracy.

 One last source we will consider is a document called The Scroll of Antiochus.
 It is a possible primary source, but it has problems.
 It records military victory, but also the miracle of the oil.
 It has some historical inaccuracies, but other correct details.

 The main problem with this scroll is that scholars debate the time period in which it was written.
 The dates range from the first century through the eleventh century AD.
 This is a pretty large discrepancy.
 The majority of scholars settle for a fifth century to seventh century dating because it is mentioned in other writings (the Gedolos in 600 AD; Saadia Gaon in the 800s AD).
 Nissim b Jacob (around 1000 AD) attributed the scroll on the same level as Scriptural canon.
 We know that in the 1200s, the scroll was read every Hanukkah in Italy.

 We have given a fair overview of sources that recount the Hanukkah story and the possibility of a menorah miracle or a lack thereof.
 Perhaps it is important to return to our original question: Why was the miracle of the oil found in the Talmud and emphasized by later writers, but not by those nearest it?